IMLS/estimating-wifi/_pages/setup.md

 7. I have a laptop I can use to read these directions while I sit on the floor/couch and swear at whomever wrote these instructions.

 You might rather do this setup at the library.
 Note the [possible points of failure](#possible-points-of-failure) at the end of this document.
 Point #1 highlights that *things might go wrong* if you do this in the library.
 We know enough about networks to know that *something might not work*, but we don't know *exactly what*.
 If you have network issues during setup, you will probably need to talk to your local IT team.
 If you do not have a local IT team, then please feel free to reach out to the 18F team, and we will do our best to see you through to success.

+(Note... if you have network issues during setup, the RPi won't be able to do data collection.
+So, at some point, the challenges will need to be addressed.)

 ## Step {% assign counter = counter | plus: 1  %}{{counter}}: Ready yourself